mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 ### Image Quality Assessment

 The suitability of the raw imaging data for high-resolution fMRI was assessed in terms of both sensitivity and spatial specificity.
+No smoothing was performed for any analysis in this section.

 For sensitivity, we evaluated the temporal statistics of the images, i.e., signal-to-fluctuation noise ratio (SFNR), standard deviation (SD) and coefficient of variation (CoV) maps (Welvaert and Rosseel, 2013), defined as

 |   | \\text{CoV} = \\frac{1}{\\text{SFNR}}\\ , |   |
 |---|-------------------------------------------|---|